We also designed the initial logo which is still being used.

 Station Hoppers started with a Facebook closed group which now has over 40,000 members.
 The Facebook group is unique in that there are no other sites specifically specialising in camping on remote stations.

-The website needs to be able to handle quite large numbers of visitors, around 2.5k per month.
+The website needed to be able to handle quite large numbers of visitors, around 2.5k per month.

-It also needs to handle large spikes in hits eg 2.4k on 20th Jan
+It also needed to handle large spikes in hits eg 2.4k on 20th Jan

 Station Hoppers has a free members-only area (with over 5,000 members) which has details of most remote stations (about 150 so far).

-The website was built on no budget and needed some way of allowing easy updates of stations by remote team members so Airtable has been used as a backend to the WordPress website.
+The website was built on no budget and needed some way of allowing easy updates of stations by remote team members so Airtable was used as the backend stations database to the WordPress website.

 Airtable is one of Boldacious’ favourite business apps and has almost unlimited uses.

 We used Airtable and had a remote team member update the airtable database without having to go into the backend of WordPress.

 It is also very easy and intuitive to use, and updates immediately on the website.

 Boldacious designed the website very much for mobiles and tablets as almost 90% of this website’s audience used mobiles and tablets to view and login to the website.